clarefmccann/clarefmccann/README.md

 > she/her/hers

 🌟  **Past** --
 > graduated from the University of Oregon in June of 2020 with honors in Psychology and minors in Special Education and Women's Gender and Sexuality Studies.
+Worked as Lead Lab Coordinator for the Developmental Social Neuroscience lab at the UO.

 🌲  **Present** --
-> working as Project Coordinator in the Developmental Social Neuroscience lab at the UO!
+> attending UCLA's Development Psychology PhD program focusing on adolescent development

 ☀️  **Future** --
-> attending UCLA's Developmental PhD program in the fall
+> understand and disseminate evidence-based curriculum for pubertal processes

 🧠  **Interests** --
-> socioemotional development, education, neuroscience, community-based interventions and preventions, data science
+> puberty, socioemotional development, education, neuroscience, community-based interventions and preventions, data science

 [![Twitter][1.2]][1] [![LinkedIn][3.2]][2] [![Email][2.2]][3]